gardener/machine-controller-manager/docs/documents/apis.md

 </p>
 <p>
 <p>AzureLinuxConfiguration is specifies the Linux operating system settings on the virtual machine. <br><br>For a list of
-supported Linux distributions, see <a href="https://docs.microsoft.com/azure/virtual-machines/virtual-machines-linux-endorsed-distros?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json">Linux on Azure-Endorsed
+supported Linux distributions, see <a href="https://docs.microsoft.com/en-us/azure/virtual-machines/linux/endorsed-distros">Endorsed Linux distributions on Azure
 Distributions</a>
-<br><br> For running non-endorsed distributions, see <a href="https://docs.microsoft.com/azure/virtual-machines/virtual-machines-linux-create-upload-generic?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json">Information for Non-Endorsed
+<br><br> For running non-endorsed distributions, see <a href="https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-upload-generic">Information for community supported and non-endorsed distributions</a>.</p>
-Distributions</a>.</p>
 </p>
 <table>
 <thead>